 This penalty typically amounts to a few hundred dollars, but if a repeated offense, it can make your Menards orders less profitable.

-Work with a Retail Logistics Specialist to Optimize Menards Delivery
+Work with a Retail Logistics Specialist to Optimize Delivery to Menards Distribution Centers

 If you have just started working with Menards or have recently begun expanding your sales with the company, it may be beneficial for you to work with a retail specialized logistics partner.